S0AndS0/100-days-of-code/rounds/_r000/045_awk-sorted-unique-count.md

 layout: post
 title: Awk Sorted Unique Count
 date: 2020-06-11 11:02:47 -0700
-#date_updated:  # Optional and formatted like Thu Jun 11 11:02:47 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: Using an Awk array (map) to sort and count unique lines or columns
 time_to_live: 1800
 ---